mithril-security/blindbox/docs/docs/archives/why-blindbox.md

 Despite the explosion of **Software-as-a-Service (SaaS) applications** over the last few years, **some organizations** still **cannot use them** because the **data** they deal with is **too sensitive** to risk **leakage**.

 This is why we have created BlindBox, so developers can **deploy their SaaS solutions** in highly-protected isolated environment.
-We ensure users's data is kept confidential by running services within a hardware-based Trusted Execution Environment (TEE).
+We ensure users' data is kept confidential by running services within a hardware-based Trusted Execution Environment (TEE).
 We aim to provide the same level of security, isolation and control as on-premise deployment.

 > To find out more about the Confidential technologies behind BlindBox, check out our [guide to Confidential Computing](./confidential_computing.md).
 ___________________________________________